 Fire Station No. 2

-This fire station is the newer of the two buildings.
+This fire station was commissioned in 2017.
 The firehouse has accommodations for up to 10 on-duty personnel.
 Fitch-Rona EMS also staffs a paramedic ambulance at this location.

 The following apparatus is located at this firehouse: